 “Great Storms of the Jersey Shore”

 Great Storms of the Jersey Shore combines exhaustive research of archival reports and old news accounts with interviews of more than 200 people who experienced major storms first-hand.
 It includes extensive narratives of the devastating 1962 northeaster and the great hurricanes of 1938 and 1944.
 Those who have known the power of the great storms draw us in to a time and place where survival is uncertain.
-Few persons living at the shore today have experienced extreme storms, but for those who have — as I describe in my readings — it is a defining moment in their lives.
+Few persons living at the shore today have experienced extreme storms, but for those who have — as we describe in our readings — it is a defining moment in their lives.

 This presentation is an opportunity to appreciate the horror and beauty of nature at its most powerful.
 It covers the whole shoreline, but can be altered to emphasize the northern or southern shore.